-• under Chapter 312 of the Tax Code, city, county and certain special districts are authorized to offer tax abatements for up to 100 percent of the taxes due for no more than 10 years, and

-The property tax is Texas' largest tax on business. • under Chapter 313 of the Tax Code, school districts may offer a temporary limitation on the taxable value of a project, for M&O taxes only, for no more than 10 years.
+- under Chapter 312 of the Tax Code, city, county and certain special districts are authorized to offer tax abatements for up to 100 percent of the taxes due for no more than 10 years, and - under Chapter 313 of the Tax Code, school districts may offer a temporary limitation on the taxable value of a project, for M&O taxes only, for no more than 10 years.

-In the example illustrated by Figures 2 & 3, if the project availed itself of all property tax incentives offered by local entities, including a Chapter 313 school tax limitation, the project could cut its Texas tax bill to roughly \$423 million, still 5 percent higher than the average state tax load without incentives.
+In the example illustrated by Figures 2 & 3, if the project availed itself of all property tax incentives offered by local entities, including a Chapter 313 school tax limitation, the project could cut its Texas tax bill to roughly \$380 million, still almost 7 percent higher than the average state tax load without incentives.
 Unfortunately, the competition is not static; almost all other states offer their own property tax abatement programs, which are not reflected in Figure 2.